collinlanie12/password-generator/README.md

 - [ ] User is able to choose lowercase, uppercase, numeric, and/or special characters for password.
 - [ ] Validation check that at least one character type is selected.
 - [ ] Password creation once all prompts are answered, with user selected criteria.
-- [ ] Password is displayed in an alert.
+- [ ] Password is displayed in on webpage.